More Flow, Less Friction

 Em Shen

-You're totally right.
-It was a combination of a sprint and a marathon simultaneously.
-I think every week felt like a year sometimes.
-That's how we would look at it.
 Luckily, our team loved the work.
 We loved working together and we really enjoyed working with the clients, which helps.
 You don't always get to love the work.
-It's not always super fun.
-But this was, and if you go look at Jack's channels back when we were doing the content, it was funny, truly LOL type of humor.
+It's not always super fun, but this was.

-And I think this is a perfect segue actually into our third element, which was the ongoing facilitation of all of this.
+I think this is a perfect segue actually into our third element, which was the ongoing facilitation of all of this.
 As we got into a flow, as we built these rituals and systems and a consistency, my elevation changed and my role within the studio changed.

 For me it was just an intentional balance of what is both the client’s desires and then what is in the team's best interest: work-life balance, for instance.
 I need to understand that my squad's running a day-to-day sprint, a week-to-week sprint, while balancing that marathon.
 Sometimes, honestly, you're caught between a rock and a hard place, and it can be really thankless.
 I think a lot of Producers have probably felt like, “I'm just trying to help you,” but you're kind of taking it from both sides sometimes, and ultimately that's just the nature of the role.